Licensed Court Interpreters

 Please note to qualify for licensure by endorsement, applicants must provide proof of exam scores and must pass all three parts in one sitting.
 If seeking endorsement by way of your federal license for a language not listed above, please contact our licensing specialist at firstname.lastname@example.org so we can determine whether or not a TX license can be issued for that language.
 Please ensure to include your full name and the language in question in your email.
 Please refer to the Initial Licensure page of our website for additional information on licensure by endorsement.

 License Upgrade and Adding a Language

 Registration deadlines for the written exam are 21 days before the exam date.
-This is not a postmark date; your registration form and payment must be in our office by the deadline.

 Before the Exam